-Enterprise Search, a complex challenge in extracting accurate results from the ever-increasing volumes and variability of data.
+Enterprise search represents a complex challenge: extracting accurate results from the ever-increasing volumes and variability of data.

 Semantics are at the heart of what we do at SciBite.
 We offer a collection of over 85 scientific vocabularies covering a diverse range of topics across the Biopharmaceutical R&D process (Genes, Adverse Events, Pathology, Indications etc.).
 Each vocabulary contains a list of terms (we call them entities) and their various synonyms, which, enable searching to become more scientifically aware and ultimately simplifying the experience for the end user – nobody wants a system more complicated than it needs to be right?